snotskie/ttrpg/site/src/index.md

 !!! compat "Wisened"
     If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Warry or Compelling.

-    **TODO:** Your wise TODO.
+    **🪬 TODO:** Your wise TODO.
 Upgrading your Head and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "TODO" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they take on an astral or prophetic aspect.
 Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.